bentomhall/nih-system/homebrewery/world/player-options.md

 #### Flash Step
 Beginning at 7th level, you can move and jump extraordinarily far.
 Your speed increases by 10 feet, and you can use either Dexterity or Strength to determine the distance you can jump.
 You always count as having a running start when jumping horizontally, and the vertical distance you can jump increases by your proficiency bonus.

-In addition, you make any Dexterity checks to maintain your balance at advantage.
+In addition, you make any Dexterity checks to maintain your balance with advantage.

 #### Thunderous Jaunt
 Beginning at 15th level, when you use your Planar Jaunt feature you leave a pocket of elemental thunder behind.
 All enemies within 10 feet of your departure point must make a Constitution saving throw.
 On a failed save, they take 4d8 thunder damage, are deafened, and cannot take reactions until the beginning of your next turn.
 On a success they take half damage but suffer no other effects.